With Johannesburg, Pretoria among venues, concerns about India's tour of SA amid new COVID variant's rise | Sports-Games

 - India

-The new COVID-19 variant, which threatens to wreak havoc in South Africa, has led to considerable concerns about India's tour of the Rainbow Nation next month even though the BCCI, for now, feels the series will go ahead as planned.
+The new COVID-19 variant, which threatens to wreak havoc in South Africa, has led to considerable concerns about India's tour of the Rainbow Nation next month with BCCI sources saying that any decision on the matter will be based on the government's advice.

+The ongoing India A tour of South Africa, featuring three unofficial Tests in Bloemfontein, could also be called off midway given the uncertain situation which has prompted several visiting sportspersons to seek a way out of the country.

+The first game ended in a draw due to inclement weather on Friday and the second match starts on November 29.
+The team is currently in a bio-bubble and the matches are being played without spectators.

 As of now, the tour is on but it is understood that the BCCI, in the next few days, will be talking to Cricket South Africa on the detection of the new variant -- B.1.1.529 --, which has set alarm bells ringing across the globe.